-Producer/Director of WeARE - Adaawe, Stephanie Vlahos comes to the directing profession with the experience of a former, professional opera singer with a crossover edge.
-Her career has ranged in its collaborative work with artists such as Pierre Boulez, Andre Previn, Van Dyke Parks of the Beach Boys Pet Sounds, John Adams, Ry Cooder, Jeff Bridges, Walter Hill, Sir Peter Hall, Director Peter Sellars, the composer Danny Elfman, and Music Producers Don and David Was.
-Among her private students in voice and theatre technique are Angel Blue (premiering Violetta at Covent Garden this Fall), Julie Adams (Adler Fellow, winner of Metropolitan Opera Competition), Dawn Cantwell (Principal performer on Broadway, Sting's Last Ship and Wicked), and the band HAIM.
+Stephanie Vlahos comes to the directing profession with the experience of a former, professional opera singer with a crossover edge.
+Her career has ranged in its collaborative work with artists such as Pierre Boulez, Andre Previn, Van Dyke Parks, John Adams, Ry Cooder, Jeff Bridges, Walter Hill, Sir Peter Hall, Director Peter Sellars, the composer Danny Elfman, and Music Producer David Was.
+Stephanie has coached and mentored students in theatre technique and voice for a number of years.
+Some of those students

-Stephanie earned her degree in music at Yale University with further studies in voice at The Juilliard School and while in Los Angeles, served on the Thornton School of Music, Board of Counselors at the University of Southern California .
+Stephanie earned her degree in music at Yale University with further studies in voice at The Juilliard School.
+While in Los Angeles, Stephanie was proud to serve on the Thornton School of Music, Board of Counselors at the University of Southern California .
 In addition to her work as a Stage Director, Stephanie served as Theater Coach for the Domingo-Colburn-Stein Young Artist Program at LA Opera for five years.
 Stephanie is currently based in Edinburgh where she is working on a variety of projects with folks from both the States and the UK.
 Meanwhile, she still thinks every morning should have at least one biscotti in it.